qasimkhalid/SBEO/Competency Questions.md

         ```

-        * iii.
-Who is using a hand-held device and which one?
+        * Who is using a hand-held device and which one?
         ```
         SELECT ?person ?device (?allTypeDevice AS ?deviceType)
         WHERE {